-Agent Orange Record was developed with funding from the Ford Foundation to provide an objective and comprehensive account of the toxic legacy of Agent Orange as it impacts Vietnam, Laos and Cambodia, the U.S. and other areas where Dioxin-contaminated herbicides were used, manufactured or stored.
+Agent Orange Record was developed with funding from the Ford Foundation to provide an objective and comprehensive account of the toxic legacies of Agent Orange in Vietnam, Laos and Cambodia, the U.S. and other areas where Dioxin-contaminated herbicides were used, manufactured or stored.

 Agent Orange Record’s mission is to provide accurate and unbiased information in order to inform the public policy community, academics, students, scientists, veterans, their spouses and children of veterans, as well as non-governmental organizations, foundations and the general public about the ongoing health and environmental impacts of Agent Orange and other Dioxin-contaminated herbicides.

 In addition to promoting greater understanding, Agent Orange Record aims to foster constructive dialogue on the impacts of these toxic herbicides and help find a solution to their on-going health and environmental effects from the U.S. war in Vietnam and other areas of the world.
 We thus encourage others to get involved actively in this issue and help organizations already working to address this issue.

 Similarly, the mission of the War Legacies Project, the organization behind Agent Orange Record, is to focus on the long-term impacts of war to develop a fuller understanding of the costs of war, increase public understanding of these costs, foster public dialogue about the impacts of war and conduct programs that mitigate the impacts of war at home and abroad.

 Currently, War Legacies Project’s work is primarily focused on the long-term health and environmental impacts of the use of Agent Orange and unexploded ordnance (UXOs).